Bill of Rights Day

 What does the concept of separation of powers have to do with the Bill of Rights?

 In the five-minute Court Shorts: Separation of Powers video, federal judges make the connection between this founding fundamental and the Bill of Rights.
 They also offer insights into their thinking about the separation of powers and describe how healthy tensions among the branches have a stabilizing effect on democracy and preserve the individual liberties set out in the Bill of Rights.
 A discussion starter on separation of powers prompts viewers to think about the issues the judges present in the video.

 For supporting information and examples of how the Bill of Rights is alive for teens and adults, find courtroom simulations on landmark Supreme Court cases that are applied to fictional, but realistic scenarios relevant to high school students.
 Need a speaker?
 Contact a local chapter of the Federal Bar Association and request a lawyer to lead the activity.

 What freedom in the Bill of Rights is most important in your life?
 Why?

 This 50-minute activity includes showing a three-minute, thought-provoking video.

 The video stimulates students to think about an Amendment that has a significant impact on what is important to them in their lives.
-The video is followed by a question formation activity that sets the stage for students to get invested and involved in critical thinking and civil discussion.
+It is followed by a question-formation activity that sets the stage for students to get invested and involved in critical thinking and civil discussion.
 The activity can be facilitated by a teacher, a federal judge, or an attorney.

 - To give students experience with the vital skills of 1) forming and asking questions and 2) engaging in civil discussion on controversial issues with peers and adults.